The Forensic Chemistry Section

 Evidence Submission: Mon – Wed – Thu 08:30am – 3:30pm (Lunch 12:30pm-1:30pm)

 Forensic Laboratory Director / Quality Manager

 To order blood or urine collection kits please e-mail: Valerie.J.Leathers@maine.gov

 Please direct requests for case activation, discovery requests and subpoenas to the following accounts:

 Case Activation Forms (for seized drug cases): ActivationForm.HETLForensics@maine.gov

 The Forensic Chemistry Section of the Health and Environmental Testing Laboratory has a rich tradition, dating back to the early 1950's.
 In 1954, Robert Ericson helped establish the Toxicology Unit in the Chemistry Section under the old Division of Sanitary Engineering.
 Over the course of his 30-year career, Mr. Ericson developed a program that provided services for numerous local police departments, federal agencies, the Maine Department of Public Safety and the Maine State Police.

-ASCLD/LAB offers accreditation to forensic laboratories that exhibit strict compliance to a large number of rigorous quality standards.
+ANAB offers accreditation to forensic laboratories that exhibit strict compliance to a large number of rigorous quality standards.
 The accreditation program is voluntary and open to any crime laboratory.
 The program's criteria address all areas of the laboratory's operations including management, personnel training and qualifications, technical operations, evidence handling, proficiency testing, lab security, and health and safety.
-Compliance to these standards is assessed through a comprehensive and thorough inspection performed by an external team of ASCLD/LAB trained inspectors.
+Compliance to these standards is assessed through a comprehensive and thorough inspection performed by an external team of ANAB trained inspectors.

-Drug Chemistry Unit
+Solid Dose Drug Chemistry Unit